Reasons for ACS RPL Report Rejection

 3. Insufficient Work Experience

-Also, prepare a Document Checklist for ACS Skills Assessment to avoid any confusions.
+Also, prepare a Document Checklist for ACS Skills Assessment to avoid any confusion.

 4. Not following ANZSCO Code